Man sentenced to three to 15 years in prison on home invasion conviction

-WILBER TWP. – A National City, who shot a family’s pet dog during a home invasion, was sentenced to 36 months to 15 years in prison after he pleaded guilty to the charge of 2nd-degree home invasion.
+WILBER TWP. – A National City man, who shot a family’s pet dog during a home invasion, was sentenced to 36 months to 15 years in prison after he pleaded guilty to the charge of 2nd-degree home invasion.

 Jordan Alexander Campbell, 32, also pleaded guilty to the charges of carrying a concealed weapon and killing animals, both felonies.